 - Demonstrate commitment to the City and its people

 - A simplified slate platform and a pair of “garages” allow transitions between traditional worship, contemporary worship, weddings, and other occasions to be accomplished in moments rather than hours.
-The reconfiguration of tone openings and reflective surfaces support a variety of acoustical demands.

 A new organ console can be slipped into it’s own “garage”, allowing quick transitions between differing worship experiences.